Blank verse

-History of English blank verse
+In English

 The 1561 play Gorboduc by Thomas Norton and Thomas Sackville was the first English play to use blank verse.

 Christopher Marlowe was the first English author to achieve critical fame for his use of blank verse.
 The major achievements in English blank verse were made by William Shakespeare, who wrote much of the content of his plays in unrhymed iambic pentameter, and John Milton, whose Paradise Lost is written in blank verse.
 Miltonic blank verse was widely imitated in the 18th century by such poets as James Thomson (in The Seasons) and William Cowper (in The Task).
 Romantic English poets such as William Wordsworth, Percy Bysshe Shelley, and John Keats used blank verse as a major form.
 Shortly afterwards, Alfred, Lord Tennyson became particularly devoted to blank verse, using it for example in his long narrative poem "The Princess", as well as for one of his most famous poems: "Ulysses".
 Among American poets, Hart Crane and Wallace Stevens are notable for using blank verse in extended compositions at a time when many other poets were turning to free verse.

 Marlowe and then Shakespeare developed its potential greatly in the late 16th century.
 Marlowe was the first to exploit the potential of blank verse for powerful and involved speech:

 Shakespeare developed this feature, and also the potential of blank verse for abrupt and irregular speech.
 For example, in this exchange from King John, one blank verse line is broken between two characters:

 Shakespeare also used enjambment increasingly often in his verse, and in his last plays was given to using feminine endings (in which the last syllable of the line is unstressed, for instance lines 3 and 6 of the following example); all of this made his later blank verse extremely rich and varied.

 This very free treatment of blank verse was imitated by Shakespeare's contemporaries, and led to general metrical looseness in the hands of less skilled users.
 However, Shakespearean blank verse was used with some success by John Webster and Thomas Middleton in their plays.
 Ben Jonson, meanwhile, used a tighter blank verse with less enjambment in his comedies Volpone and The Alchemist.

 Blank verse was not much used in the non-dramatic poetry of the 17th century until Paradise Lost, in which Milton used it with much license.
 Milton used the flexibility of blank verse, its capacity to support syntactic complexity, to the utmost, in passages such as these:

 Milton also wrote Paradise Regained and parts of Samson Agonistes in blank verse.